 The interest rate on the wrap note is often higher than that on the wrapped note since seller financing usually carries a rate that is slightly higher than market.
 The wrap note is usually amortized over 15 or 30 years.
-In the past, wrap notes often ballooned in 3 to 7 years, giving the investor a reasonably short time horizon for realizing a profit; however, the Dodd-Frank law now prohibits most balloon notes in owner-financing.
+Balloon notes are permitted if it is determined that the buyer has the ability to meet those terms (see the section on Dodd-Frank, below).

 Other Forms of Seller Financing

 Wraps are a form of seller financing.
 There is no disputing it.
 Dodd-Frank and the SAFE Act apply.

 Residential lease-options exceeding six months and contracts for deed were both restricted by changes to the Texas Property Code made in 2005.
 Because the Code now imposes severe penalties on sellers if strict, burdensome rules are not followed, investors have moved away from lease-options and contracts for deed.
 Only a few types of residential owner financing remain practicable:

 (1) traditional owner finance, used when residential property is paid for;